Isaiah Jackson (basketball)

-Isaiah Ju'mar Jackson (born January 10, 2002) is an American basketball player for the Indiana Pacers of the National Basketball Association (NBA).
+Isaiah Ju'mar Jackson (born January 10, 2002) is an American professional basketball player for the Indiana Pacers of the National Basketball Association (NBA).
 He played college basketball for the Kentucky Wildcats.
+He was selected by the Los Angeles Lakers in the first round of the 2021 NBA draft before being traded to the Pacers.

 High school career

 As a freshman, Jackson played basketball for Lutheran Northwest High School in Rochester Hills, Michigan.
 He moved to Old Redford Academy in Detroit for his sophomore season.
 As a junior, Jackson competed for SPIRE Academy in Geneva, Ohio alongside LaMelo Ball and his Old Redford teammate Rocket Watts.
 He averaged 14.9 points and 10.4 rebounds per game.
 For his senior season, he transferred to Waterford Mott High School in Waterford, Michigan.
 Jackson averaged 19.1 points, 13 rebounds and 7.7 blocks per game as a senior.
 He was named to the Jordan Brand Classic roster.

 Recruiting

 Considered a five-star recruit by Rivals, Jackson committed to playing college basketball for Kentucky over offers from Alabama and Syracuse.